-There are so many characters to love in this story: Zola, Alessandro, Nonna Rosa, Nonno Nino (in his family's memories), Mummy, Zola's neighbours and teachers and friends at school, and of course, the loveable dogs that belong to Zola and Alessandro: well-behaved Monty and naughty Gigi.
+There are so many characters to love in this story: Zola, Alessandro, Nonna Rosa, Zola's mum, Mr Walton, Bianca, Omar and Leo and the rest of Zola's neighbours and teachers and friends at school, and of course, the loveable dogs that belong to Zola and Alessandro: well-behaved Monty and naughty Gigi.
+And Bianca and Omar's fluffy cat, Tim Tam, and Leo's dog Maggie and his mum's police dog Vesper.

 - Which characters were your favourites?
 Why? - Create your own characters and write a story about them.
 What happens to them?
 Do they get in trouble?
 Are there any pets involved?
 What do they look like?
 Where do they live?
 What does it look like?
 Who else lives there?
-Do they have lots of neighbours?
+Do they have lots of neighbours? - What is your favourite musical instrument?
+Write a story that features you playing it.
+Try to include at least two other characters and two other musical instruments.
+Perhaps there's a performance at the end?